Global Alliance Launches New Interactive Report: The Politics of Knowledge

 Shaped by the views and expertise of 17 diverse teams of authors, we hone in on the battleground of evidence and whose knowledge counts and tackle the narrative strategies that undermine action and mislead the public about what’s possible.

 Authors grapple directly with the hierarchies of knowledge that exclude certain data, stories, and diverse ways of knowing from the evidence about pathways to food systems transformation, elevating case studies, reports, and research findings that are too often ignored.
-In turn, the compendium lifts up recommendations for transformative research and action agenda that centers Indigenous Peoples, farmers, and communities, the importance of diverse knowledge systems, and recognizes the interconnectedness between our food systems, health, and the planet.
+In turn, the compendium lifts up recommendations for transformative research and action agenda that centers on Indigenous Peoples, farmers, and communities, the importance of diverse knowledge systems, and recognizes the interconnectedness between our food systems, health, and the planet.

 The late Donella Meadows, systems thinker and author of Leverage Points: Places to Intervene in a System, argued that narratives “are the sources of systems.”
-To that end, as part of this project, we have created an accompanying interactive, multimedia version that highlights some of the most salient stories from the research, supported by images, video, audio.
+To that end, as part of this project, we have created an accompanying interactive, multimedia version that highlights some of the most salient stories from the research, supported by images, video, and audio.
 By breaking out stories and information into this format, we hope to extend the reach of the compendium.

 As we edge towards the end of 2021, the “super year” for action on food, climate, and the SDGs, there’s still a long way to go to realize a future of food that is healthy, resilient, and equitable for all.
 At the Global Alliance for the Future of Food, we’re committed to advancing seven calls to action that each present a powerful pathway to food systems transformation.